PHOTOGRAPHERS Thomas J. Nevin and John Watt Beattie

 Newdegate St. North Hobart

-Soon after Thomas J. Nevin’s death in 1923, five of his adult children – May, Thomas jnr, George, William and Albert – moved to a house in Newdegate St. North Hobart.
+Soon after Thomas J. Nevin’s death in 1923, five of his six adult children – May, George, William, Minnie and Albert – were resident at 23-27 Newdegate St. North Hobart.
 The eldest, Tom Nevin, known as Sonny, had married in 1907 and was living in California by 1920.
 Youngest daughter Minnie married James Drew, also in 1907.
 Eldest daughter May, and periodically the others, attended the Methodist church located one street behind, in Swan Street, which was also attended by a friend of their late father’s, photographer John Watt Beattie.
 At the time of his death in 1930, John Watt Beattie lived at 28 Jordan Hill Road, minutes up the hill from the Nevins’ house in Newdegate Street.

-The house at 23 Newdegate St , North Hobart, ca. 1930 with three of Thomas and Elizabeth Nevin’s grandchildren
+The property at 23-29 Newdegate St , North Hobart, ca. 1930 with three of Thomas and Elizabeth Nevin’s grandchildren

 Copyright © KLW NFC 2006-2009 Private Collection ARR.